tayduivn/ps-dev-agtb/readme.txt

-"Cotton Candy" branch is the base branch for 6.3 release.
+"Bazooka" branch is the base branch for 6.4 release.